danreale/poker-ranges/README.md

 RFI - how to play a hand when everyone folds to you

-RFI vs 3-bet - how to play when you are the first one to raise and someone who did not act yet, 3 bets you. (not implemented yet)
+RFI vs 3-bet - how to play when you are the first one to raise and someone who did not act yet, 3 bets you. (in progress)

-Facing RFI - how to play when someone raised before you (not implemented yet)
+Facing RFI - how to play when someone raised before you (in progress)

 ***Credit to Jonathan Little for the free poker range charts and being an inspiration to create this tool.***